-The artist-run initiative provides emerging and established artists and curators a stage to present their work.
-Our collaborative structure aspires to bring together different forms of artistic expression and facilitate public engagement with contemporary artists.
+Idris, a non-profit mobile artist-run initiative providing emerging and established artists a stage to present their work.
+Our collaborative structure aspires to bring together different forms of artistic expression and facilitate public engagement with contemporary art.

 Idris was born out of the desire to give artists with diverse political, geographical, religious and social backgrounds a space to meet and collaborate.
 We invite artists to invent, exhibit, and thrive, explore new mediums and create a dialogue.
 For this reason, we aim at showcasing the work of artists, free of constraints in mediums and techniques.

 After over one year of activity in Mendeli Street Tel Aviv, we have freed ourselves from physical spatial constraints and transformed into a mobile initiative; developing new projects in venues both in Israel and abroad.
 Idris has collaborated with the Center for Contemporary Arts (CCA Tel Aviv), with Atar Project and with the Bezalel Academy of Arts and Design, among others.
 Idris’s exhibits have been showcased in venues such as the Jaffa Museum of Antiquities, Bezalel MFA Gallery in Tel Aviv, Al Markaz Contemporary Art Gallery in East Jerusalem, and in events such as Hybrid Art Fair in Madrid.